owanturist/react-hook-window/packages/use-items-loader/README.md

 ## Infinite loading usage

-Consider a social network feed like one in Instagram, Facebook, YouTube, etc. That case is an infinite loading list, where an application can always render a loading placeholder while the next page is loading.
-As soon as the loading placeholder becomes visible the app starts the next page loading.
+Consider a social network feed like one on Instagram, Facebook, YouTube, etc. That case is an infinite loading list, where an application can always render a loading placeholder while the next page is loading.
+As soon as the loading placeholder becomes visible, the app starts the next page loading.

 <details>
   <summary>